Last updated: November 18, 2011

 From TheCityEdition.com

-"If this event was on a collision course with the U.S., we would have had a major space weather event," Antti Pulkkinen of the Goddard Space Flight Center told the New York Times.
+"If this [second] event was on a collision course with the U.S., we would have had a major space weather event," Antti Pulkkinen of the Goddard Space Flight Center told the New York Times.
 "In this regard, we got lucky."

 NASA released this video depicting a medium-siced CME caught leaving the Sun by the Solar Dynamics Observatory on June 7, 2011.

-Last year, dire forecasts for next year's peak in the sunspot cycle led the House Committee on Energy and Commerce to authorize $100 million to upgrade the nation's power grids.
+In 2010, dire forecasts for the anticipated 2013 peak in Sunspot Cycle 24 led the House Committee on Energy and Commerce to authorize $100 million to upgrade the nation's power grids.
 It wasn't much of a debate, either.
-The vote was 47-0, with many legislators acknowledging that a big enough solar event can knock out grids, satellites, microchip circuitry and thousands of pole transformers, all in a single blow.
-And once this equipment fails, experts reminded Congress, most of it will require more than an overnight service call to fix.
-A NASA-funded study published in 2009 went so far as to suggest that electric power and communications to tens of millions of people could disappear for months.
+The vote on the Grid Act was 47-0, with many legislators acknowledging that a big enough solar storm can knock out nationwide grids, satellites, microchip circuitry and thousands of pole transformers, all in a single blow.

 NASA funded a study by the National Academy of Sciences in 2009 that outlined the long-term consequences to the industrial world should a powerful corona mass ejection overwhelm the Earth's magnetic field.

-To keep tabs on a potential doomsday scenario unfolding, the European Space Agency and NASA first launched the Solar and Heliospheric Observatory (SOHO) in 1995.
+To keep tabs on any potential doomsday scenario unfolding, the European Space Agency and NASA launched the Solar and Heliospheric Observatory (SOHO) in 1995.
 In 2006, the Solar Terrestrial Relations Observatory (STEREO) was sent up to join the vigil.
 STEREO's two satellites are positioned on opposite sides of the space, between the Sun and Earth, providing a fully three-dimensional view of CME's.

 NASA